GitbookIO/nuts/README.md

 GET http://download.myapp.com/api/stats
 ```

+#### GitHub Webhook

+Add `http://download.myapp.com/refresh` as a GitHub webhook to refresh versions cache everytime you update a release on GitHub.

 #### Integrate it as a middleware

 Nuts can be integrated into a Node.JS application as a middleware.
 Using the middleware, you can add custom authentication on downloads or analytics for downloads counts.